Top 5 Healthy Travel Hacks

 Do This First:

-There are a few preventative measures you can do before you leave home to prepare for a brilliant time away.
+There are a few preventive measures you can take before you leave home to ensure a brilliant time away.

-Your digestive system is under extra stress when traveling so starting at least a month to 2 weeks before your trip with a high quality pro-biotic is recommended.
+Your digestive system is under extra stress when travelling, so starting at least 2 weeks to 1 month before your trip with a high-quality probiotic is recommended.
 This will help to prepare your digestive tract for any unusual bacteria and digestive upsets.
-This is also a wonderful practice to continue throughout your trip if the food and water you’ll be consuming is at all questionable.
-Remember when taking probiotics some people experience mild digestive upset to begin, but this should pass within a few days to a week.
+This is also an excellent practice to continue throughout your trip if the food and water you’ll be consuming are at all questionable.
+Remember, when taking probiotics, some people experience mild digestive upset to begin, but this should pass within a few days to a week.
 This usually means the probiotic is working.
-If it seems to be too much upset you can lower your dosage and then slowly increase it as your trip progresses.
+If it seems too upsetting, you can lower your dosage and then slowly increase it as your trip progresses.

 If you can, use your time before the trip to catch up on sleep.
-And get plenty of movement in the days leading up to traveling (this is especially true in the case of long air travel).
-This is also a great time to start taking a daily dose of vitamin C. Make sure your diet consists of lots of water and high vibration vegetables (fresh! organic! and local if possible!).
-All of this will support your immune system and the fibrous vegetables will help to keep your bowels moving.
-I also emphasize consumption of herbs or foods that are especially high in nutrients during this time.
-Some of my favorites, depending on the season, are nettle tea, and organic green juice.
+And get plenty of movement in the days leading up to travelling (especially for long flights).
+This is also a great time to start taking a daily dose of vitamin C. Make sure your diet includes lots of water and high-vibration vegetables (fresh, organic, and local if possible!).
+All of this will support your immune system, and the fibrous vegetables will help to keep your bowels moving.
+I also emphasize consuming herbs or foods that are exceptionally high in nutrients during this time.
+Some of my favourites, depending on the season, are nettle tea and organic green juice.

 During Travel

 The physical act of travel can be very unsettling for the physical and energetic body.
-In particular, air travel can aggravate “vata” energy which has a dry, and light quality.
+In particular, air travel can aggravate “vata” energy, which has a dry and light quality.
 This can show up as not feeling grounded or nourished.
-To counter this tendency it’s imperative you stay very hydrated during travel.
+To counter this tendency, you must stay very hydrated during travel.
 I also recommend minimizing congesting foods and alcohol.

-Air travel in particular is extremely dehydrating so you may notice that, especially on longer flights, your bowels are dry or stop moving.
-When the bowels stop moving all of your waste stays in the body and toxicity starts to build leading to fatigue, heaviness, headaches, irritability and many other low level symptoms.
+Air travel, particularly long flights, is extremely dehydrating, so you may notice that, especially on longer flights, your bowels become dry or stop moving.
+When the bowels stop moving, all of your waste stays in the body and toxicity starts to build, leading to fatigue, heaviness, headaches, irritability and many other low-level symptoms.
 Make sure to stay moving as much as possible — get up out of your seat, move around and drink water!!

-I have found that using my flying time as a time to fast or at least greatly simplify my intake of food has been incredibly effective at keeping my energy clear.
-Generally airport and airline food is overcooked, full of additives and preservatives, and lacks the vitality you need to sustain yourself.
+Using my flying time to fast, or at least greatly simplify my food intake, has been incredibly effective at keeping my energy clear.
+Generally, airport and airline food is overcooked, full of additives and preservatives, and lacks the vitality you need to sustain yourself.
 Instead, the food offered further weighs you down and dehydrates you.
-If you’re not used to fasting bring some prepared snacks with you such as dried apricots, raw soaked almonds, and sprouts.
+If you’re not used to fasting, bring some prepared snacks with you, such as dried apricots, raw soaked almonds, and sprouts.

-You can also bring packets of organic green powders (spirulina, chlorella, greens plus etc.) or the powder “emergen – C” to add to your water while flying also.
+You can also bring packets of organic green powders (spirulina, chlorella, greens plus, etc.) or the powder “Emergen-C” to add to your water while flying.

 Create a Tea Stash

-I always bring an assortment of teas with me when traveling to minimize any issues that may come up.
-I prefer the brand Traditional Medicinals (which is widely available) or another brand that emphasizes sourcing their teas from reputable growers and provides high quality tea.
-(Side note: Many conventional tea bags have little to no medicinal value unfortunately.
-In many conventional tea bags the medicinal components have been removed and used for other products such as beauty or essential oil products.
-The tea bags are then just “empty” leaf matter that are void of any medicine.
-Plus the bags themselves can be full of other chemicals that are used to bleach and color the bag.)
+I always bring an assortment of teas with me when travelling to minimize any issues that may come up.
+I prefer the brand Traditional Medicinals (which is widely available) or another brand that emphasizes sourcing its teas from reputable growers and provides high-quality tea.
+(Side note: Many conventional tea bags have little to no medicinal value, unfortunately.
+In many conventional tea bags, the medicinal components have been removed and used for other products, such as beauty or essential oil products.
+The tea bags are then just “empty” leaf matter, void of any medicine.
+Plus, the bags themselves can be full of other chemicals that are used to bleach and colour the bags.)

 Bring the following or something similar with you: echinacea plus (to drink throughout your flight), throat coat (the second you feel a scratchy throat), peppermint and/or ginger (great for stomach upset and/or if you feel a little hot or cold — drink the peppermint if you feel hot and the ginger if you feel cold), smooth move (if you are constipated), nighty night or chamomile (to help you calm down and sleep).